All youth planning to show OR sell livestock at the Dane County Fair must meet these species specific educational

 The 4-H Livestock Education Committee has confirmed that the education programs listed in the link above offered by the Wisconsin Youth Livestock Program (WYLP), in connection with the University of Wisconsin Madison Animal & Dairy Sciences Department, College of Agricultural and Life Sciences and Division of Extension, can be used to meet your Livestock education requirement for beef, sheep and swine.
 These are LIVE Virtual Zoom educational programs.

-- All youth will need to complete and upload the Education Requirement Form.
+- All youth will need to complete and upload the Education Requirement Card.

 The dates on the list are those hosted or approved by the Dane County Beef, Sheep and Swine Education Committees for qualification to exhibit at the Dane County Fair.
 Youth must complete a minimum of one educational event per species in order to qualify to exhibit at the Dane County Fair.
 Other dates may be added when approved.
 For potential qualifying meetings not listed on the list/website, please contact a member of the Beef, Sheep and Swine Education Committees for pre-approval of meeting credit.
 It is up to the exhibitor to provide documentation (agenda, brochure, etc.)